Andereoo/TkinterWeb/docs/source/dom.rst

 See the :doc:`api/htmldocument` for a complete list of commands.

 Please report bugs or request new features on the `issues page <https://github.com/Andereoo/TkinterWeb/issues>`_.

-Special thanks to `Zamy846692 <https://github.com/Zamy846692>`_ for the help making this happen!